-Cyclists of all kinds are exploring tubeless tires for better performance and reliability.
-Tubeless tires eliminate the need for an inner tube.
-In 1999, Mavic came up with the first tubeless tires for mountain bikes, but today many road cyclists are opting for tubeless as well.
-With a tubeless setup, puncture flats are rarely an issue.
+In 1999, Mavic came up with the first tubeless wheel and tire system for mountain bikes.
+Over the years, that technology has improved, and now mountain bikes are predominantly tubeless.
+It's taken a while, but today many road cyclists are starting to opt for tubeless as well.
+With a tubeless setup, punctures are rarely an issue.
 Instead of the inner tube, tubeless tires create an airtight seal using a small amount of liquid sealant inside the tires.
 When the tire is punctured by glass, thorns, rocks, or other debris, the internal pressure pushes the sealant out and seals the puncture almost instantly.
 Sealant contains natural or synthetic latex, so the seal that’s made when a puncture occurs, closely mimics the tire itself.

 How to set up tubeless tires

 Switching from clinchers to tubeless tires can seem daunting at first.
-It does require a little more work on the front end, but then, but far less work compared to dealing with flat tires.
+It may require a little more work on the front end, but far less work compared to dealing with flat tires.
 To start, you’ll need the following:

 - Pump (and air compressor/CO2 if necessary)